top of page

 Once a user adds something to the blockchain network, the user can no longer edit or delete it, hence the term “chain.”
 This way, no one entity can alter the data or claim it as their own.

 Blockchain (BC) tracks every change while supporting digital currencies, trusted data movement, and value exchange.
-Many of the devices within a blockchain will frequently back up the data and store it on a local copy, so if the data is ever compromised, there are multiple sources with access to the original information.
-This type of storage is known as Distributed Ledger Technology (DLT) which means the data doesn’t sit on a centralized server.
+Many of the devices within a blockchain frequently back up the data and store it on a local copy, so if the data is ever compromised, multiple sources have access to the original information.
+This type of storage is known as Distributed Ledger Technology (DLT), which means the data doesn’t sit on a centralized server.

 To recap, here is the BC process: